-An administration fee is to be paid to Council for the processing and issuing of the OSSM Approval to Operate certificate (see Council fees and charges).
+An administration fee is to be paid to Council for the processing and issuing or reissuing of the OSSM Approval to Operate certificate (see Council fees and charges).

-What is an Approval to Operate?
+3.2 What is an Approval to Operate?

-Section 68A of the Local Government Act provides a definition
+Section 68A of the Local Government Act provides a definition.

-An Approval to Operate (ATO) is mandatory for all owners of OSSM systems.
-The ATO explains the obligations of the owner of an OSSM system with the intent to improve awareness of environmental and public health risks, as well as maintenance and operating requirements for the OSSM system.
+The ATO-explains the obligations of the owner of an OSSM system with the intent to improve awareness of environmental and public health risks, as well as maintenance and operating requirements for the OSSM system.
+An Approval to Operate (ATO) is mandatory for all owners of all OSSM systems, regardless of whether a system had an approval to install or not.

 An ATO applies to all systems.
 It is issued to the property owner and does not 'attach' to the property (like a driver's licence is attached to a person, not the car).
 An ATO applies to the role of managing sewage on-site.
-It is not an approval of the OSSM facilities.
+It is not an approval of the OSSM facilities nor an acknowledgement or implied approval for the building or activity connected to the OSSM system.